promregator/promregator/docs/enrichment.md

 The metrics provided by Promregator also supports you in monitoring Promregator itself.
 Due to this, additional metrics, such as the [Hotspot's (Java Virtual Machine) metrics](https://github.com/prometheus/client_java) are also exposed to the caller.

-Note that, as these metrics also are originated in Promregator, they also carry the `promregator="true"` labelling.
+Note that, as these metrics also are originated in Promregator, they also carry the `promregator="true"` labeling.

 See here some examples, how this may look like:
 ```